 The feature is behaving according to issue #7852.
 How any paths that contain the specific filter respond is determined by how each of them is set to respond to the filter.
 Different paths can be set differently.
 For example, one path can select events that pass the filter; another can select events that fail same filter.

 We will raise this for discussion on the mailing list.

-#2 Updated by Christopher Backhouse over 3 years ago
+#2 Updated by Christopher Backhouse almost 4 years ago

 OK, I guess it needs to be "Allow an EDFilter to not produce all products if it's returning false and all the paths it's in are configured to respect the filter" or "Allow an EDFilter to not produce all products if it's returning true and all the paths it's in are configured to reverse the filter".
 I understand that makes things quite a bit more complicated.